-This post if for informational purposes only and not for the purpose of providing legal advice.
+This GDPR post is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 The views expressed are based solely upon DiscoverOrg’s interpretation of these regulations, do not purport to constitute official guidance, and may not be relied upon.
 DiscoverOrg as no authority or ability to determine or advise anyone regarding how any law or regulation should or will be interpreted by any court or regulatory authority.

 - Do you have an established presence in the EU?

 - Is your processing of personal information related to the offering of goods or services to those data subjects in the EU?